hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/08_diffbind_differential_peaks.md

 # Write to file
 out <- as.data.frame(res_deseq)
-write.table(out, file="results/Nanog_vs_Pou5f1_deseq2.txt", sep="\t", quote=F, col.names = NA)
+write.table(out, file="results/Nanog_vs_Pou5f1_deseq2.txt", sep="\t", quote=F, row.names=F)

 ````

 Additionally, we will want to create BED files for each set of significant regions identified by DESeq2, separating them based on the gain or loss of enrichment.
-For these we will only write to file the **first three columns (minimal BED format)**, in this way we can use it as **input for downstream visualization**.
+We will write these regions to file and use as **input for downstream visualization**.

 ```